 This is an online training program consisting of various project management training modules.
-The PMP training covers a wide range of topics including PMI®, PMBOK® and PMP®.
+The PMP training covers a wide range of topics including.
 The training course also takes you through the differences between project management and operations management.
 The PMP Certification Training has been designed to enable the managers/ professionals to manage the project in a more efficient and effective manner with the help of Project Management Life Cycle.

-What does one take-away from the PMP Training?
+What skills will you learn from PMP Training?

 By the end of the PMP Exam Preparation Training the trainee will be able to understand the basic characteristics of project and also what is project management.
 The training also enables you to get an idea of Strategic Management and Project Management Office.
 Understanding the Project Management Life Cycle is also a part of this training program.
 Influence of multiple factors on a project, learning various processes and their interactions common to project management are covered during the PMP Training.